aliasgherbadshah/variables-type-validator/README.md

  ```

- it simple reject all the other variable which are not set in a scheam.
+ it simple reject all the other variable which are not set in a Schema.

-######  Note :- by default the _**any**_  parameter wil be true which means it allow other variables which are not defined in scheam
+######  Note :- by default the _**any**_  parameter wil be true which means it allow other variables which are not defined in Schema

 ## **validation ERROR messages**